diegomacario/diegomacario.github.io/_posts/2021-04-14-disable-copying-of-classes-that-wrap-opengl-objects.md

 // Copy assignment operator
 Mesh& Mesh::operator=(const Mesh& rhs) {
     // Somehow duplicate rhs.mVAO and rhs.mEBO in the GPU
+    // In other words, perform a deep copy instead of a shallow copy

     // Wrap the duplicates
     mVAO = copyOfVAO;